zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http‐schemas.md

 ---

-HTTP service schemas define the structure of the real services being mocked.
+HTTP interceptor schemas define the structure of the real services being mocked.
 This includes paths, methods, request and response bodies, and status codes.
-Based on the schema, interceptors will provide type validation when applying mocks.
+Interceptors use this schema to type your mocks.

 <details open>
-  <summary>An example of a complete interceptor schema:</summary>
+  <summary>An example of a complete HTTP interceptor schema:</summary>

 ```ts
 import { type JSONValue } from 'zimic';